-- Capitalize upon Liggett's cost advantage in the U.S. cigarette market due to the favorable treatment that it receives under settlement agreements with the state attorney generals and the Master Settlement Agreement, - Focus marketing efforts on the discount segment, continue to build volume and margin in core discount brands (LIGGETT SELECT and EVE) and utilize core brand equity to selectively build distribution, - Continue product development to provide the best quality products relative to other discount products in the marketplace, - Increase efficiency by developing and adopting an organizational structure to maximize profit potential, - Expand the portfolio of private and control label partner brands utilizing flexible promotional strategies, - Bring niche-driven brands to the market in the future, and - Pursue strategic acquisitions of smaller tobacco manufacturers.
+- Capitalize upon Liggett's cost advantage in the U.S. cigarette market due to the favorable treatment that it receives under settlement agreements with the state attorney generals and the Master Settlement Agreement, - Focus marketing efforts on the discount segment, continue to build volume and margin in core discount brands (LIGGETT SELECT and EVE) and utilize core brand equity to selectively build distribution, - Continue product development to provide the best quality products relative to other discount products in the marketplace, - Increase efficiency by developing and adopting an organizational structure to maximize profit potential, - Expand the portfolio of private and control label partner brands utilizing a pricing strategy that offers long-term list price stability for customers, - Bring niche-driven brands to the market in the future, and - Pursue strategic acquisitions of smaller tobacco manufacturers.